 This week long holiday is designed to give first time visitors a good introduction to the contrasts of Scotland.
-It starts in Edinburgh, takes you to the heart of the Highlands, then on to a beautiful sea loch on the stunning west coast and finishes
+It starts in Edinburgh, takes you to the heart of the Highlands.

 Your holiday starts in Edinburgh, Scotland's capital and one of the top city holiday destinations in the world.
 Visitors from all over the world are drawn here by the wealth of historic sites, galleries and museums, shops, restaurants and bars - not to mention the spectacular sight of Princes Street and the castle rock.
 Yet it's still perfectly possible to avoid most of the crowds and find quiet cobbled streets, peaceful cafes and bars and, above all, to enjoy this most scenic of British cities.